coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 ## Community:
 Fuck the nice guy.
 Go there and YELL at people that you are looking for an accomodation.
 They will help you.

 - Try Facebook groups.
-For every city there are plenty of groups that look like: "Albaner in Dortmund" or "Shqiptaret ne Berin".
+For every city there are plenty of groups that look like: "Albaner in Dortmund" or "Shqiptaret ne Berlin".
 They might help you.

 - Reddit.
 There should be a city channel in reddit and they help you a lot.